LONDON MARKETS: FTSE 100 Advances As BP Rises, Manufacturing Activity Hits 3-year High

 Read:Trade talks with U.K. are still months away, says EU (http://www.marketwatch.com/story/eu-on-brexit-trade-talks-with-uk-are-still-months-away-2017-04-29)

-Shares of Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) were higher after BP's report, but pared its gain to 0.3%.
+Shares of Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) also rose after BP's report, but pared its gain to 0.02% at the close.
 Shell will release its first-quarter report on Thursday.
 The oil and gas sector contributes a 14% weighting on the FTSE 100, according to FactSet data.

 But mining shares swung lower after a private gauge of China's factory activity slowed to a seven-month low in April (http://www.marketwatch.com/story/chinas-factory-output-slows-to-7-month-low-2017-05-01).
 China is a major buyer of industrial and precious metals.

-Ocado Group PLC (OCDO.LN) shares surged 6.2% on the mid-cap FTSE 250 .
+Ocado Group PLC (OCDO.LN) shares surged 5.8% on the midcap FTSE 250 .
 The Telegraph newspaper reported Saturday that the online grocery delivery company and Marks & Spencer Group PLC (MKS.LN) (MKS.LN) will start discussing a possible tie-up (http://www.telegraph.co.uk/business/2017/04/29/ms-ocado-plot-food-delivery-shake-up/) that could see M&S begin food-delivery service.
 M&S shares were up 0.6%.

-Aberdeen Asset Management PLC (ADN.LN) shares moved up 3.4% after the asset manager said it has completed plans to deliver 70 million pounds ($90.28 million) of annualized cost savings (http://www.marketwatch.com/story/aberdeen-asset-to-log-70-mln-in-cost-savings-2017-05-02).
+Aberdeen Asset Management PLC (ADN.LN) shares rallied 4.3% after the asset manager said it has completed plans to deliver 70 million pounds ($90.28 million) of annualized cost savings (http://www.marketwatch.com/story/aberdeen-asset-to-log-70-mln-in-cost-savings-2017-05-02).
 Aberdeen also said business outflows in the second quarter narrowed from the year-earlier period.

 (END) Dow Jones Newswires